deepshore/walkthrough-for-deploying-apache-zeppelin-on-kubernetes/README.md

   ZEPPELIN_K8S_CONTAINER_IMAGE: grothesk/zeppelin-interpreter-custom:0.10.0-SNAPSHOT
 ```

-The ConfigMap `zeppelin-server-conf-map` is used to inject the included values as environment variables into the server container.
+`zeppelin-server-conf-map` is used to inject the included values as environment variables into the server container.
 Consequently, a restart of the server pods is necessary if the value of `ZEPPELIN_K8S_CONTAINER_IMAGE` has been changed.

 Ok, let's get to the end: after configuring `k8s/zeppelin-server.yaml` you can deploy Apache Zeppelin like this: